Liviujmk/Freights-manager/readme.md

 ## I built this project in collaboration with my brother [Cătălin Mitrofan](https://github.com/Mitrogun)

+- I have designed and built the backend of application, did small improvements on the frontend and also did the deployment on Heroku.
+- Catalin has designed and built the frontend of application

-## This project is built with the following technologies:
+## This is a Full-Stack project built with the following technologies:

 - [Node.js](https://nodejs.org/en/)
 - [Express](https://expressjs.com/)